How to be a personal assistant in 2023

 Final advice for your ideal assistant job

-You could find full time work in an assistant job at first, but probably not.
+You could possibly find full-time work as an assistant at first, but probably not.
 Building skills in a related field will be essential.
 Manage your resume submissions wisely, so complete applications with employers that you are likely to score a job with.
 Candidates should certainly take appointments with any employers who are interested, but mostly explore opportunities with realistic prospects.
 And remember, personal assistants work full time in many different environments, not just for celebrities and billionaires.